KC-7/ai-art-site/README.md

 ### W3C Validation Testing

-The W3C testing highlighted minor errors such as a couple of missing alt tags and one open span which I have since resolved.
+The W3C testing highlighted minor HTML errors such as a couple of missing alt tags and one open span which I have since resolved.
 There are no issues remaining.

 <details>
         <summary>Click here to view the console for each page</summary>